StarlitPath/starlitpath.github.io/Current Solutions/BSVTOVR.md

 Overall price: $700-$900

-Thoughts:
+### Thoughts:
-* The price commanded for doing this combined with the price you paid for the Quest 2 does not make for a good value proposition.
-If you are fine with base stations, you would likely get a cheaper better experience purchasing a PCVR headset kit that comes with the base stations already.
+The price of the entire setup, when added on top of buying a Quest 2, does not make for a good value proposition.

+If you haven't got a headset yet, you would likely get a cheaper better experience purchasing a PCVR headset kit that comes with the base stations already.

-* If you do decide to do so, OpenVR Space Calibrator is an impressive piece of software with active helpers on the Discord server.
+If you do decide to do so, OpenVR Space Calibrator is an impressive piece of software with active helpers on the Discord server.
 Recalibration is common however.

+### Remarks